 We embrace the life affirming changes we create within and beyond our chorus community.

-We evolve society’s views toward LGBT people through our commitment to excellence.
+We evolve society’s views toward LGBTQ people through our commitment to excellence.

 We honor all who came before us and whose sacrifices made it possible for us to raise our voices.